InteropIO/finsemble-seed/src/samples/toolbar/README.md

 	}
 },
 ```
 Here is a sample of the component part of the config with some components.
 The `type` determines what component is used to render that item on the toolbar.
-We have sample components for launching menus, components, switching workspaces and a `reactComponent` type for use with any custom React component.
+We have sample components for launching menus, components, switching workspaces, and a `reactComponent` type for use with any custom React component.

 ```javascript
  "component": {